Discover your credit position and find out how to understand it with finder.

 What is my credit score?

 Your credit score is generated by the credit bureau that holds your credit file and it gives lenders an additional way to understand your credit behaviour.
-Your Equifax Score, from Australia's largest credit reporting bureau Equifax, is a number between 0 and 1200.
+Your Experian Score, from credit reporting bureau Experian, is a number between 0 and 1,000.
 The higher your number is, the better your credit position is.
 Learn more about your credit score here.

 Your credit file contains your credit history, including any loan applications you've made – whether successful or not – personal information and your repayment details.
 Here's a quick breakdown of the information you'll find on there: